 Long Term Complications

-Chronic exposure to hyperglycaemia causes damage to the endothelial cells of blood vessels.
+Chronic high blood glucose levels cause damage to the endothelial cells of blood vessels.
 This leads to leaky, malfunctioning vessels that are unable to regenerate.
-High levels of sugar in the blood also causes suppression of the immune system, and provides an optimal environment for infectious organisms to thrive.
+High glucose levels also cause immune system dysfunction and create an optimal environment for infectious organisms to thrive.

-- Coronary artery disease is a major cause of death in diabetics
+- Coronary artery disease is a significant cause of death in diabetics

-- Peripheral ischaemia causes poor healing, ulcers and “diabetic foot”
+- Peripheral ischaemia causes poor skin healing and diabetic foot ulcers

 - Peripheral neuropathy